 - Hashish and marijuana give you a cheerful, relaxed feeling.

 - You experience music and colours more intensely.

 - Cannabis intensifies your mood; if you’re feeling lousy, it can make you feel even worse.

 - Your heart beats faster and your eyes get slightly bloodshot.

 - If you smoke cannabis, the effects begin a few minutes later and last 2 to 4 hours.
 If you eat it, they begin an hour later and last 4 to 8 hours.

 - People who eat space cake often ingest too much.
 Because it takes an hour to feel the effects, they think it’s not working and eat another piece.
-People can be frightened by the intense effects.
+The intensity of the effects may then surprise and frighten them.

 - You have trouble thinking logically and remembering things that have just happened.

 Short term risks of cannabis